 The Samsung Galaxy S6 Nougat update is rolling out and it might hit your device in the near future.
-While you might be tempted to install the new software the second the prompt appears, some of you might be better off waiting a few hours, days or weeks before making the move.
+While you might be tempted to install the new software the second it arrives, some of you might be better off waiting a few hours, days or weeks before making the move.

 The Samsung Galaxy S7 and Galaxy Note 5 Nougat updates have some company.
 In March, Samsung started rolling out the Galaxy S6 Nougat update bringing Android 7.0 to the regular variant and the Galaxy S6 Edge.
 These updates are now rolling out to variants in the United States.

 As expected, the Samsung Galaxy S6 Nougat update is a big one (over 1GB in size) and it delivers some exciting changes to the company’s former flagship devices.

 When your prompt appears, your first instinct will be to download the software on your phone.
 It’s a natural reaction to a big upgrade.

 Today we want to walk you through some reasons to download sooner after it appears on your phone and some reasons why you might want to take a temporary raincheck.